wombleton/gitlaw-nz/acts/E/Estate and Gift Duties Act 1968.md

 ##### 78 Instrument presented for stamping may be impounded

-*   If an instrument is presented to the Commissioner, and he is of the opinion that the instrument creates or evidences or may create or evidence a dutiable gift, the Commissioner may impound the instrument until the liability for gift duty has been determined and any gift duty due has been paid.
+*   If an instrument is presented to the Commissioner, and he or she is of the opinion that the instrument creates or evidences or may create or evidence a dutiable gift, the Commissioner may impound the instrument until the liability for gift duty has been determined and any gift duty due has been paid.

     Compare: 1955 No 105 s 60